-- Question: What is a Rescission Form? - Answer: Both the mother and father have 60 days from the date they signed the Paternity Acknowledgment Form to change their mind about administratively establishing paternity for their child.
-Either the mother or father may submit a completed Rescission Form to the State Office of Vital Records to cancel the Paternity Acknowledgment. - Question: Where can I get a rescission form? - Answer: From the State Office of Vital Records, local Vital Records Office, (click the links) and Probate Court Offices. - Question: What happens when I submit a Rescission Form within 60 days of signing the Paternity Acknowledgment? - Answer: The Paternity Acknowledgment is voided; and the father's name is removed from the Putative Father Registry.
+Question: What is a Rescission Form?

+Answer: Both the mother and father have 60 days from the date they signed the Paternity Acknowledgment

+Form to change their mind about administratively establishing paternity for their child.
+Either the mother or father may submit a completed Rescission Form to the State Office of Vital Records to cancel the Paternity Acknowledgment.

+Question: Where can I get a rescission form?

+Answer: From the State Office of Vital Records , local Vital Records Office , (click the links) and Probate Court Offices.

+Question: What happens when I submit a Rescission Form within 60 days of signing the Paternity Acknowledgment?

+Answer: Three things happen:

+- 1. The Paternity Acknowledgment is voided; - 2.
+The father's name is removed from the Putative Father Registry; and - 3.
+The child's birth certificate is updated to remove the father's name and to restore the child's name to the name on the original document.